When people ask me how much brisket they need per person the standard answer I give is that you want one pound of uncooked packer brisket per guest.

 A trick I use to stretch how much brisket folks eat is to supplement the menu with irresistible small pieces of other meats.

 I like to cook a pound or two of nice sausage (smoked brats, Italian, etc), slice them along a diagonal and place them on the same serving platter as the brisket.
 Folks will often skip taking a whole sausage but they can’t help but grab some when it is sliced up.

 Another way I stretch things out is to make a separate tray of quick and easy fake burnt ends.
 You can make these by smoking a chuck roast or boneless beef ribs.
 Using the smaller cuts lets you get these ready in just a few hours.
 You could also make a platter of pork belly burnt ends and watch people really go nuts.

-A final tip to consider for brisket consumption is how the food is laid out.
-You can place the plates on one side of the buffet and have the brisket on the other.
+Another trick is to place the plates on one side of the buffet and have the brisket on the other.
 In between will be all of your side dishes.
 This will encourage people to fill up more room on their plates with the side dishes before they even get to the brisket.